petervanderstok/brski/README.md

      *	coap-keystore.h
      *	sha256.h and -.c

+Miscellaneous crypto info:

-Security library mbedtls is interfaced with libcoap using coap_mbedtls.c All oscore file are currently integrated into libcoap The ed25519 files are to be ignored when supported by mbedtls CMS signing needs the openssl library
+    * Security library mbedtls is interfaced with libcoap using coap_mbedtls.c
+    * All oscore file are currently integrated into libcoap
+    * The ed25519 files are to be ignored when supported by mbedtls
+    * CMS signing needs the openssl library